mavens-group/mavens-group.github.io/content/position/start/index.md

 [slides](http://research.microsoft.com/en-us/um/people/simonpj/papers/giving-a-talk/giving-a-talk-slides.pdf)).

 In general, if you work on a MSc thesis project or higher, I’d like you to make a (final) report update at least once a month.
-The final report should be in the form of a publishable IEEE journal paper.
+The final report should be in the form of a LaTeX article, publishable in a peer reviewed journal.
 So, working on a project implies a monthly refinement of the paper until it’s ready for submission (or project time runs out).
 Use the process of incremental report refinement as a tool to discover what you need to work on next.

 ## Your First Month